Skip to Main Content

 • Find Hemophilia A in the list of terms - subject headings - on the following page

-• Tick the box to the left of Hemophilia A and click Continue at the top of the screen
+• So, just tick the box to the left of Hemophilia A and 'Continue'

-• This should take you to the home page again, with "Hemophilia A" at the top, and results lower down
+• This should take you to the home page again, with "Hemophilia A" at the top, under Blood transfusion

 COMBINING TERMS